yojimboking/jimbocore/_articles/Writing with Exocore Syntax.md

 *Insert a caption by placing italicised text immediately underneath the image, with no empty line in between.*

 ## Embedded Code
-Below are a couple of lines of code, a shell script I call when I want to serve a local render of my Exocore to see how it looks before I publish it.
 To embed a piece of code so that characters are rendered verbatim, surround the code snippet with ``` on either side, like so:

 ```
 #!/bin/zsh
 cd ~/desktop/james-liao && bundle exec jekyll serve --baseurl ''
 ```

+Use just one ` to embed code in the same line as the rest of your text.

 ## Naming files